adionysiou/docDigitalSign/README.md

 General Notes:
 --------------
 Please feel free to use our program for signing and verifying your documents as this is an open source software.
+Document and Document1 are sample files for testing purposes.